-Brookhaven National Laboratory has implemented aggressive pollution prevention measures to protect groundwater resources.
-An extensive groundwater monitoring well network is used to verify that prevention and restoration activities are effective.
-During 2013, BNL collected groundwater samples from approximately 780 permanent monitoring wells and 65 temporary wells during 2,815 individual sampling events.
-Eleven groundwater remediation systems removed 183 pounds of volatile organic compounds (VOCs) and returned approximately 1.4 billion gallons of treated water to the Upper Glacial aquifer.
-Since the beginning of active groundwater remediation in December 1996, the treatment systems have removed 7,133 pounds of VOCs by treating nearly 22 billion gallons of groundwater.
-Also during 2013, two groundwater treatment systems removed approximately 1.3 millicuries of strontium-90 (Sr-90) while remediating approximately 26 million gallons of Sr-90 from the groundwater while remediating 130 million gallons of groundwater.
+Brookhaven National Laboratory has implemented aggressive pollution prevention measures to protect groundwater resources, and an extensive groundwater monitoring well network is used to verify that prevention and restoration activities are effective.
+During 2014, BNL collected groundwater samples from 756 permanent monitoring wells and 67 temporary wells during 1,737 individual sampling events.
+Ten groundwater remediation systems removed 143 pounds of volatile organic compounds (VOCs) and returned approximately 1.2 billion gallons of treated water to the Upper Glacial aquifer.
+Since the beginning of active groundwater remediation in December 1996, the treatment systems have removed 7,276 pounds of VOCs by treating nearly 23 billion gallons of groundwater.
+Also during 2014, two groundwater treatment systems removed approximately 1.2 millicuries of strontium-90 (Sr-90) while remediating approximately 13 million gallons of groundwater.
+Since 2003, BNL has removed approximately 30 millicuries of Sr-90 from the groundwater while remediating 143 million gallons of groundwater.
+As a result of the successful operation of these treatment systems, significant reductions in contaminant concentrations have been observed in a number of on- and off-site areas.